Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models: Discussion and Challenges

-Finally, interventions informed by MI, such as model editing or steering, often lack robustness and predictability~\citep{yin2024lofit,wang2025beyond}.
+\paragraph{Intervention Robustness and Side Effects} Interventions informed by MI, such as model editing or steering, often lack robustness and predictability~\citep{yin2024lofit,wang2025beyond}.
 Changes intended to modify a specific behavior can introduce unintended side effects on other tasks or domains, raising concerns about generalization and reliability ~\citep{jiang2024interpretable,zhang2024cofitune,zhang2025find,hsueh2024editing,xu2025easyedit2,da2025steering,braun2025beyond,zhang2025reinforcementfinetuningenablesmllms}.
 For instance, \citet{yuUnderstandingMitigatingGender2025a} demonstrate that modifying a very small number of neurons can lead to substantial degradation in overall language performance.
-The need for accurate target localization and steering methods that avoid collateral behavioral disruption remains a central technical challenge as MI increasingly informs targeted intervention design.
+The need for accurate target localization and steering methods that avoid collateral behavioral disruption remains a central technical challenge.

+\paragraph{Evaluation Protocols for Actionable MI} A critical gap exacerbating these challenges is the lack of robust evaluation frameworks to assess the faithfulness of localization and explanation methods \citep{miller2024transformer}.
+Although some benchmarks~\citep{mib2025,parrack2025benchmarking,nguyen1786probing,wu2025axbench,karvonen2025saebench} have been proposed, there remains no consensus on metrics that can determine whether an identified component truly corresponds to the underlying causal mechanism.
+In the absence of reliable ground truth at the mechanism level, rigorous validation and comparison of MI methods is inherently challenging.

+To address the need for standardized actionable-MI evaluation, we preliminarily propose a minimal evaluation framework (as shown in Table~\ref{tab:evaluation_framework}) that covers three distinct task settings: math reasoning, safety, and knowledge editing.
+For each setting, we explicitly define (1) the features to localize or steer, (2) the primary evaluation metric, (3) essential side-effect checks, and (4) representative benchmark datasets.

+This framework facilitates rigorous, multi-faceted evaluation.
+For example, to evaluate a localizing method targeting reflection features in mathematical reasoning, one might first identify candidate features and then apply targeted ablation.
+The resulting change in reflection token frequency on benchmarks like AIME25 can then serve as a quantitative measure of causal faithfulness.
+Similarly, to rigorously compare steering interventions, one can apply different steering methods to the exact same localized features and measure differences in task accuracy or behavioral shifts.
+For instance, researchers can directly compare the efficacy of (1) amplifying a reflection feature via \textit{Amplitude Manipulation}, (2) injecting it as a steering vector via \textit{Vector Arithmetic}, and (3) performing localized weight updates via \textit{Targeted Optimization}.

+Furthermore, measuring unintended consequences is a first-class requirement.
+For each task setting, we design dedicated side-effect checks to evaluate the collateral impact of different steering methods: